ids-cv/Multi-Lingual-Visual-Grounding/French-data/README.md

 train\*\*0\*\* [/EN#1/people deux jeunes hommes blancs] sont dehors près [/EN#4/scene de buissons] .

 This is the first line in the training set.
 As you can see, the two consecutive stars are the seperator.
-  * The first mark, a value among 'train'/'val'/'test', indicates the set to which this line belongs.
+  * The first part, a value among 'train'/'val'/'test', indicates the set to which this line belongs.
-  * The second mark, an integer value, is the line position.
+  * The second part, an integer value, is the line position.
   * Finally, the noted French sentence.